Why the Safety and Employability Pathway Produces More Employable, More Sustainable Careers

 And in many settings, safety procedures are the technical gate.
 For example, in the United States, the “control of hazardous energy” rule (lockout and tagout) places responsibility on employers to protect workers from hazardous energy and to train workers so they can follow energy control procedures.
 (OSHA) So the logic is simple:

-Before someone touches systems, they must understand how to not get hurt by systems.
+Before someone touches systems, they must understand how not get hurt by systems.

 Why the Safety and Employability Pathway is more employable than narrow pathways